-This PPeSource website presents device survival estimates, advisory summaries, performance notes, and other information pertinent to assessing the performance of Medtronic implantable pulse generators (IPGs), implantable cardioverter defibrillators (ICDs), cardiac resynchronization therapy (CRT) devices, and implantable pacing and defibrillation leads.
+The Product Performance eSource (PPeS) presents device survival estimates, advisory summaries, performance notes, and other information pertinent to assessing the performance of Medtronic implantable pulse generators (IPGs), implantable cardioverter defibrillators (ICDs), cardiac resynchronization therapy (CRT) devices, insertable cardiac monitors (ICMs), and implantable pacing and defibrillation leads.

 Returned product analysis is a passive approach to assessing product performance.
 This approach provides a suitable measure of product performance only when a significant number of explanted products are returned to the manufacturer.
 Returned product analysis provides a measure of hardware performance, but not necessarily the total clinical performance (e.g., the incidence of complications such as infection, erosion, muscle stimulation, etc. are not estimated).

-The survival estimates provided in this report for CRT, ICD, and IPG devices are based on US registered devices and returned product analysis.
-This approach is suitable for CRT, ICD and IPG devices because a significant number of explanted generators are returned for analysis.
+The survival estimates provided in this report for CRT, ICD, and IPG devices are based on returned product analysis.
+This approach is suitable because a significant number of explanted generators are returned for analysis.

 Lead performance is monitored differently.
 In contrast to CRT, ICD, and IPG devices, a very small percentage of leads are returned to the manufacturer due to the difficulty of explanting them.
 For leads, an active clinical study provides more accurate survival estimates compared to estimates based solely on returned product analysis.

-Therefore, survival estimates for leads are based on clinical observations recorded via Medtronic CRDM’s System Longevity Study.
-This multicenter clinical study started in 1983 and today includes more than 80 centers worldwide following more than 15,000 active leads.
-The study is designed to record clinical observations representative of the total clinical experience.
+Survival estimates for leads are based on clinical observations recorded via Medtronic’s PAN Registry.
+This multicenter clinical study is designed to record clinical observations representative of the total clinical experience.
 Therefore, the lead survival estimates include both lead hardware failure and lead-related medical complications, and do not differentiate a lead hardware failure from other clinical events such as exit block, perforation, dislodgement, or concurrent pulse generator failure.

 The actuarial life table method is applied to the data collected for CRT, ICD, and IPG devices and leads to provide the survival estimates included in this report.
-A general introduction to understanding this method of survival analysis is given here.
+A general introduction to understanding this method of survival analysis is given later in this introduction.

 ICD Charge Times

 Since May 2000, Medtronic has provided important information on charge time performance of ICDs.
-The information shows how ICD charge time can vary during the time a device is implanted.
+The information provided in this report shows how ICD charge time can vary during the time a device is implanted.
 The information is presented in graphical format showing charge time as a function of implant time.
-The data for charge times are collected from devices enrolled in the System Longevity Study.
+The data for charge times are collected from devices enrolled in the Post Approval Network.

-PPeSource includes summaries of all advisories applicable to the performance of the products included in PPeSource.
-An advisory is added when any product affected by the advisory remains in service and at risk of experiencing the behavior described in the advisory.
+The Product Performance eSource includes summaries of all advisories applicable to the performance of the products included in the report.
+An advisory is added to the report when any product affected by the advisory remains in service and at risk of experiencing the behavior described in the advisory.
 The advisory will remain in the report until Medtronic estimates no product affected by the advisory remains active, or the risk of experiencing the behavior described in the advisory has passed.

-Medtronic has developed a number of Performance Notes to provide additional product performance information relevant to follow-up practice and patient management.
+This report concludes with a number of Performance Notes developed by Medtronic to provide additional product performance information relevant to follow-up practice and patient management.